allan-alb/allshremote/README.md

 ### iOS Devices Not Supported

-While the application includes iOS-specific code, it is not functional on iOS devices due to the lack of IR blasters.
+While the application includes iOS-specific code, the app is not functional on iOS devices due to the lack of IR blasters.